 - Participating in assessor training and orientation sessions hosted by Calgary Arts Development.

-- Attending arts events in Calgary for the applicants when possible.
+- Attending arts events in Calgary for the artist projects or public works.

 - Advocating for the arts in Calgary.